weakish/docs-en/views/realtime-guide-intermediate.md

 // Not supported yet
 ```

 When reading messages from the cache, you can make messages look different on the UI based on the property `message.status`.
 If the `status` of a message is `AVIMMessageStatusFailed`, it means the message cannot be sent out, so you can add a button for retrying on the UI.
 An additional benefit for using the local cache is that the SDK will make sure the same message only gets sent out once.
-This ensures that there won’t be any duplicate messages on the cloud.
+This ensures that there won't be any duplicate messages on the cloud.

 ## Push Notifications